-Google recently announced the release of the Disavow Tool yesterday, causing a social buzz in the search community in Australia.
+Google recently announced the release of its disavow tool yesterday, causing a social buzz in the search community in Australia.

 Many companies involved in search and SEO in Australia were caught red handed that activities they implemented were being frowned upon from Google.